inside.ewu.edu

 This course is an overview study of human movement in a person/environment context.
 The study of the normal biomechanics and kinesiology of the musculoskeletal system is seen as a prerequisite to the application of assessment procedures, data collection, and assessment interpretation for the planning of therapeutic interventions in occupational therapy.
 Incorporation of clinical problems and pathokinesiology are also included through a structured inquiry-based case-study process.
 The lab portion of the class also trains students in the basic principles and application of manual muscle testing, goniometry, and principles that enhance strength and activity tolerance.
 To enhance student learning, designated assignments, and course laboratory activities.
 Application of content knowledge and a synthesis of how it relates to occupational performance will be emphasized.
 Students will be expected to use the Occupational Therapy Practice Framework: Domain and Process as a mechanism for expressing physical performance elements in the practice of occupational therapy.

 OCTH 503S.
-APPLIED NEUROLOGY FOR OCCUPATIONAL THERAPY.
-3 Credits.
+APPLIED NEUROLOGY FOR OCCUPATIONAL THERAPY: LPD.
+2 Credits.

-This course is an overview of the neurological function and process in the human body.
-Normal neurologic development throughout the life span will be the primary focus.
-Application of knowledge concerning neurological process and occupational performance will be emphasized.
+An overview of the neurological function and process in the human body.
+Normal neurologic development throughout the life span is the primary focus.

-This course introduces students to the current occupational therapy practice framework, which defines domain and process.
-It provides opportunities to understand the historical and current evolution of occupational therapy’s philosophy and theory development, along with the contributions of theorists within the profession.
-Students will learn the process of theory development and analyze selected practice models and frames of reference for application to occupational therapy evaluation and intervention.
-The course will also explore the application and importance of occupational therapy practice models and frames of reference to the development of new knowledge, ongoing research, and the advancement of the profession.
+Introduces the current OT practice framework, which defines domain and process.
+Provides opportunities to understand the historical and current evolution of occupational therapy’s philosophy and theory development, along with the contributions of theorists within the profession.
+Students learn the process of theory development and analyze selected practice models and frames of reference for application to OT evaluation and intervention.

 OCTH 505S.
 IMPACT OF HUMAN DISEASE ON OCCUPATIONAL PERFORMANCE.
 1 Credit.